-We live an active lifestyle with a large, furry dog; our feet on the couch, sand on the floor and dog in our lap.
+We live an active lifestyle with large, furry dogs - feet on the couch, sand on the floor, and dogs on our laps.
 Our stuff gets dirty and takes a beating.
-It's used and loved until the colors fade, textures soften and threads are worn out.
-Nothing would make us happier than for you to do the same with the Willywaw products that you purchase, so here are a few tips to keep your handprinted items looking good for as long as possible.
+It's used and loved until the colors fade and threads are worn out.
+Nothing would make us happier than for you to do the same with the Willywaw products that you purchase.
+Here are a few tips to keep your handprinted items looking good for as long as possible.

-Our fabrics are hand printed with water-based, textile pigment inks.
+Our fabrics are handprinted with water-based, textile pigment inks.
 We use natural fibers; linen, hemp, cotton and other cellulose fibers like rayon and bamboo.
 With the exception of the heavy tote canvas, all of our fabrics are pre-washed and shrunk before printing.
-This helps the ink to bind to the yarns, removes any sizing and gives it a wonderful hand.
+This helps the ink to bind to the fibers, removes any sizing and gives it a wonderful hand.

-Our totes are printed with same water-based textile inks as our fabrics.
-We use heavy weight army duck, chosen for it's smooth surface and stiff hand.
+Our totes are printed with the same water-based textile inks as our fabrics.
+We use heavyweight army duck, chosen for its smooth surface and stiff hand.
 We often get asked about washing the totes and our best answer is to let it get dirty and wear it out!
 If you launder (wash and tumble dry) the tote it will get limp and look sad.
 The canvas is not pre-shrunk nor is the cotton webbing.
-Both may shrink, soften and loose all of it's character and stiffness.
+Both may shrink, soften and lose all of its character and stiffness.
 We have several totes that we have laundered, as a last ditch effort because they were past their prime and well, filthy.
 They are now gentle and have mellowed with age and we still keep them around and use them because we have a lot of love for old things.
 You can try spot cleaning as well but note that you may rub off the pigment with too much scrubbing.

 If you've purchased a limited edition serigraph or watercolor, we highly recommend using UV protected, conservation glass when framing.
 Be mindful of where you place the artwork.
 Moist environments (ie. bathrooms without good ventilation) or in direct sunlight will be harmful and environmental factors can devalue the work and your investment.